Tristane Banon: Early life and education

 Tristane Banon was born in Neuilly-sur-Seine, Île-de-France.
 She is the daughter of Anne Mansouret, Socialist vice-president of the general council of Eure, representing Évreux-Est, in Upper Normandy. and French-Moroccan businessman Gabriel Banon who served as industrial policy advisor to French President Georges Pompidou and as economic advisor to Palestinian President Yasser Arafat.
 She is of Moroccan Jewish descent on her father's side and Iranian and Belgian on her mother's side.
+Her mother, Anne Mansouret, was born in Tehran, to an Iranian father and Belgian mother.

 She is a god-daughter of Dominique Strauss-Kahn's second wife Brigitte Guillemette.

 Banon earned a diploma from the Ecole Supérieure de Journalisme de Paris.

 Career

 Banon initially worked as a journalist, anchorwoman on a television show about new information and communication technologies, and as a sport journalist.
 She was employed in the politics department, and later the cultural department, of the French weekly Paris-Match, then worked at the daily newspaper Le Figaro.

 Her first book, a long essay entitled Erreurs avouées… (au masculin) about the biggest mistakes in the lives of political figures, was published in November 2003 by Anne Carrière.
 A short novel, Noir délire, inspired by the death of French actress Marie Trintignant, was released the same year in the literary review Bordel.

 Her first novel J’ai oublié de la tuer ("I Forgot to Kill Her") was published in September 2004 by éditions Anne Carrière (édition Le Livre de Poche n° 30743).
 The novel, described by Banon as part-autobiographical, tells the story of a young girl's ruined childhood, neglected by her mother and forced to fend for herself against an alcoholic and abusive nanny.

 Her second novel Trapéziste ("Trapezist") appeared in 2006, followed by Daddy Frénésie ("Daddy Frenzy") in 2008.